rerun-io/rerun/docs/content/reference/types/archetypes.md

 ## Geospatial

-* [`GeoPoints`](archetypes/geo_points.md): Geographical points with positions expressed in EPSG:4326 altitude and longitude, and optional colors and radii.
+* [`GeoPoints`](archetypes/geo_points.md): Geospatial points with positions expressed in EPSG:4326 altitude and longitude, and optional colors and radii.

 ## Image & tensor